 Provincial law passed in 2005 that requires students to continue learning until age 18 or graduation.

 If you are 18 or older and leave school before earning an OSSD, you may be eligible to receive an Ontario Secondary School Certificate.

-Student Records, including transcripts and diplomas can be obtained through the Assessment Centre.
+Student Records, including transcripts and diplomas can be obtained through the Hill Park Learning Centre.
 For more information, please visit the Student Records webpage.